aunghtetpaing/moee/README.md

 ## Database Create
 use src/app/cores/database.ts to create indexdb table and storeSchema.

+## Folder Structure
+public folder for component and cores/services/ folder for service.

+## cores/material
+Material UI Modules can import and export at cores/material/material.modules.ts

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.